FAIMER logo

 Egypt

-Dr. Talaat holds a Ph.D. in Pathology jointly between Boston University in the United States and Suez Canal University in Egypt.
+Dr. Talaat holds a PhD in pathology jointly between Boston University in the United States and Suez Canal University in Egypt.
 He received his medical education training and earned his diplomas during the early 1980s.

-In 2001, Dr. Talaat established the first Medical Education Department in Egypt and the eastern Mediterranean region at the Medical School of Suez Canal University in Egypt.
+In 2001, Dr. Talaat established the first Medical Education Department in Egypt and the Eastern Mediterranean region at the Medical School of Suez Canal University in Egypt.
 In March 2004, in collaboration with Dr. Jan van Dalen from the Netherlands, he launched the Joint Master of Health Professions Education, an international distance learning program administered by Suez Canal University and Maastricht University.
-In October 2008, as his FAIMER fellowship innovation project, he launched the Diploma of Health Professions Education, a national distance-learning program that serves Egyptian health professionals.
+In October 2008, as his FAIMER education innovation project, he launched the Diploma of Health Professions Education, a national distance-learning program that serves Egyptian health professionals.
 In 2010, he launched the Arabic Diploma of Health Professions Education in collaboration with the World Health Organization (WHO).
 Hundreds of senior-level faculty in health professions education graduate annually from these three medical education programs, including presidents of medical universities, deans of health professions education institutions, chairpersons, and full professors.

 Dr. Talaat has also worked for more than 25 years as a WHO Consultant for health manpower development and, since 2003, as a WHO Accreditation Project Director in Egypt and the Eastern Mediterranean region.